 - 1. A completed DMIN admission application form. - 2.
-A \$25 application fee (U.S. currency) payable to the Pentecostal Theological Seminary (non-refundable) - 3.
-Passport size photograph. - 4.
-Official academic transcripts from every college, university, graduate school and/or seminary attended.
+A \$100 application fee (U.S. currency) payable to the Pentecostal Theological Seminary (non-refundable)

+- 3. Official academic transcripts from every college, university, graduate school and/or seminary attended.
 In the U.S., "offical" transcripts must be sent directly from each institution to the Seminary's Admissions Office.
 Photocopies and scanned copies are not acceptable.
-Transcripts from schools outside the United States my need to be validated by the proper authorities.
-The Admissions Office can provide additional information. - 5.
-Four (4) completed letters of recommendations (using PTS forms) - a.
+Transcripts from schools outside the United States my need to be validated by the proper authoriities.
+The Admissions Office can provide additional information. - 4.
+Three (3) completed letters of recommendations (using PTS forms) - a.
 Personal Recommendation family friend, co-worker or classmate; - b.
-Miniserial Recommendation pastor ministry overseer;
+Academic Recommendation professor or ministerial instructor; and - c.
+Professional/Ministerial Recommendation employer, supervisor, bishop; overseer, or pastor.